akka/akka/akka-docs/rst/java/lambda-persistence.rst

 following the update request may interleave with the replayed message stream.
 Automated updates always run with ``await = false``.

-Automated updates of all views of an actor system can be turned off by configuration:
+Automated updates of all persistent views of an actor system can be turned off by configuration:

 .. includecode:: ../scala/code/docs/persistence/PersistenceDocSpec.scala#auto-update